oisdk/site/drafts/stern-brocot.markdown

 This turns out to be quite a useful property: we often don't need *exact* precision for some calculation, but rather some approximate answer.
-It's even rarely still that we know exactly how much precision we need for a given expression (which is what floating point demands).
+It's even rarer still that we know exactly how much precision we need for a given expression (which is what floating point demands).
+Usually, the precision we need changes quite dynamically.
+If a particular number plays a more influential role in some expression, for instance, its precision is more important than the others!

 By producing a lazy list of bits, however, we can allow the *consumer* to specify the precision they need, by demanding those bits as they go along.
 (In the literature, this kind of thing is referred to as "lazy exact arithmetic", and it's quite fascinating.
-The representation presented here, however, is not very suitable for any real computation: it's incredibly slow).
+The representation presented here, however, is not very suitable for any real
+computation: it's incredibly slow.
+There is a paper on the topic: @niquiExactArithmeticStern2007, which examines the Stern-Brocot numbers in Coq).

 In proofs, the benefit is even more pronounced: finding out that a number is in a given range by just inspecting the first element of the list gives an